BlueMercenary/RaspberryPi-Tripwire/README.md

 When it detects something, it will briefly run the piezo buzzer and RGB LED.
 It will also scream using text to speech if you connect a speaker to its headphone jack.

-This is done using gpiozero, pianalog, multiprocessing, pyttsx3, time, math *pyttsx3 requires espeak to be installed if it isn't already

 The distance sensor it set to detect movement at any distance lower than 1 meter

 The RGB LED flashes from red to green to blue

+# Imports

+This is done using gpiozero, pianalog, multiprocessing, pyttsx3, time, math *pyttsx3 requires espeak to be installed if it isn't already